 Minutes later, she is sitting on her wrapper staring into the flames.
 She looks down to something in her hands and she remains like that for some moments before she speaks, face still down.
 “May I play for you?”

-I did not miss the emphasis on ‘played’ because if we were to look at things technically, she had played the evening before.
+I do not miss the emphasis on ‘played’ because if we are to look at things technically, she had played.

 She gives a small smile and brings the item in her hands to her lips.

 The short ivory‐coloured instrument is simply riveting.
 Tiny circular embossments run in a spiral around the body of the flute, passing below each hole before coming to a stop at the instrument’s end.
 Symbols are engraved at select points on the flute’s body, connected to each other by twisting grooves.
-You don’t need a herbalist to tell you that the instrument is carved from bone.
+One does not need a medicine man to tell them that the instrument is carved from bone.

-But you may need one to know that it is human bone.
+But they may need one to know that it is human bone.

 She sets it to her lips, closes her eyes and plays.

 There is no adequate way to explain the sounds that come from that instrument.
-When she begins playing, it is as if the silence of the night subtly becomes the melodies of the flute: as if silence is slowly transformed into the musical sounds of the instrument.
-As she increases in volume, I feel like I am submerged in a lake of tunes and melodies.
+When she begins playing, it is as if the silence of the night subtly becomes the melodies of the flute; as if silence is slowly transformed into the musical sounds of the instrument—a strange and surreal alchemy.
+As she increases in volume, I feel like I am submerged in a sea of sounds, and swirling symphonies.
 Adanma’s music speaks of unspeakable loss and horrendous grief.
 It also suffuses the air with a strange urgency and a sense of justice.
 The way her music manages to convey other powerful emotions is nothing short of unearthly.
 It is one of the most beautiful and mesmerizing things I’ve ever experienced.

-She increases the tempo and that miasma of urgency increases, suddenly making me want to get up and right all the wrongs in the world.
+She increases the tempo and that ambience of urgency increases, suddenly making me want to get up and right all the wrongs in the world.
 Adanma, eyes still closed, sways softly as she plays.
-As her melody approaches its climax, I force myself to sit up, not wanting to miss whatever it was the end seems to promise.
+As her melody approaches its climax, I force myself to sit up, not wanting to miss whatever it is the end seems to promise.
 The climax arrives, the tempo at a stunning high.
 I can’t help it.
 I sharply inhale as the peak is achieved.
 Then it is all over and Adanma raises her mouth from the flute and opens her eyes.
 For the first few seconds, I can honestly swear I forget what the act of speaking is.
-No poem I can ever write would perfectly capture up to half of what I’ve experienced on this night.

 Adanma grins.
 An actual grin, and as I am still reeling from that vibrant display of joy from her, she bursts out laughing.